owaits/ScreenMonkey.Help/reference/pages.md

 # Using Pages

-As you begin working with Screen Monkey, adding clips and playing Shows, you will likely find that you need more space to work.
-When you add Clips to the Dashboard, you add them to slots.
+As you begin working with Screen Monkey, adding clips and playing shows, you will likely find that you need more space to work.
+When you add clips to the dashboard you add them to slots.
 The slots you initially see are all on Page 1.
 There are many more pages available which can be used when you need more space or want to separate clips for any reason.
 The number of slots you have available on a page depends on a couple of different factors - page stride and window layout.

 You may find that it’s helpful to add clips to specific pages in order to organize them.
-Perhaps you have a group of several music clips used during offering at a [church service](../../start/UsingForAChurchService.md).
+Perhaps you have a group of several music clips used during offering at a [church service](../start/UsingForAChurchService.md).
 You might place all those clips on a specific Page.
-Or if you are working on a [concert](../../start/UsingForAConcert.md) perhaps you want to organize all the information for each act on different pages.
+Or if you are working on a [concert](../start/UsingForAConcert.md) perhaps you want to organize all the information for each act on different pages.

 ## Page Numbers
 In the top right of the dashboard you will see a row of numbers.
 These are the page numbers.
 The number shown in bold white is the current page.